THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 • Donate them to a friend who is moving.

-• Offer them up in your social media groups or on craigslist.
+• Offer them up in your social media groups or on Craigslist.

 • Call your local realtor to see if their clients are in need.